TerenceWallel/Sparse-Proxy-Point-Transformer/README.md

 ## Quick Start

 * Our model file is location in ./sp2t or ./pointcept.
 * The training log and val/test result is location in ./submit.
-We will update the model if our paper is accepted.
+We will update the weight of SP<sup>2</sup>T if our paper is accepted.
 * The config is location in ./config.

 ## Installation